-What is the difference between an Australian Labradoodle and an “American Labradoodle”?
+What distinguishes an Australian Labradoodle from an “American Labradoodle”?